The Ultimate

 A 20 min walk from Club Med Bali will put you in a major shopping /restaurant precinct (The Bali Collection) and there are also numerous market stalls in a lane way that adjoins the Club Med Bali property.
 More markets are only a 10 min walk away.
 Basically, it is close to everything you need (unlike Club Med Cherating).

-A leisurely afternoon walk along the beach-front (approx 4 kms), allows you to see all of the hotels that are located in this beautiful part of Bali.
+A leisurely afternoon walk along the beach-front (approx 4 kms return), allows you to see all of the hotels that are located in this beautiful part of Bali.

 With the exception of the Soffitel hotel next door, which is quite large, there are very few hotels, if any, that match the size and landscaping ambience of Club Med Bali.
 The time and effort put into maintaining the grounds has to be seen to be believed.
 Barely a palm frond drops to the ground before it is removed from the grass.
 A daily walk is also an excellent way to reduce the number of excess kilos that you will most definitely put on from eating at any Club Med – more on that later.